mrakgr/The-Spiral-Language/readme.md

     if from <= to then body from; for {d with from=from+by}
 ```

 The way join points work is that they specialize the call by their arguments.
-By rewriting the above to an equivalent form it will be easy to demonstrate what is happening.
+By rewriting the fragment highlighted above to an equivalent form it will be easy to demonstrate what is happening.

 ```
 inl rec for d =